COVID-19 advice for owners and managers of residential parks

 - a place of worship or a religious ceremony.

-You can still call meetings with residents during the COVID-19 pandemic if you comply with the roadmap to easing restrictions.
-If a meeting is called, you must ensure that all residents can participate in discussions and access all matters raised.
+You can still call meetings with homeowners during the COVID-19 pandemic if you comply with the Queensland Government's roadmap to easing restrictions.
+If a meeting is called, you must ensure that all homeowners can participate in discussions and access all matters raised.

 Meetings can be held:

-If you're holding meetings by video or phone, you must take reasonable measures to ensure that all residents can attend and are able to use the relevant technology.
+If you're holding meetings by video or phone, you must take reasonable measures to ensure that all homeowners can attend and are able to use the relevant technology.

-Under the Retirement Villages Act 1999 (the Act), residents may vote by postal vote, which remains an option if a resident is unable or unwilling to access or use the technology.
+Under the Manufactured Homes (Residential Parks) Act 2003 (the Act), residents may vote by postal vote, which remains an option if a resident is unable or unwilling to access or use the technology.

-As COVID-19 Public Health Directions continue to change rapidly, it may not always be clear to operators how to apply the arrangements in your village.
+As COVID-19 public health directions can change rapidly, it may not always be clear to operators how to apply the arrangements in your park.

 - accurate information about the COVID-19 virus in Queensland

-- Australian Government for the latest COVID-19 news, updates and advice from Australian Government agencies.
+- Check the Australian Government's website for the latest COVID-19 news, updates and advice from Australian Government agencies.